 The duck breast is, for me, one of those almost sacred dishes, in front of which I bow, I raise a glass of wine, and I declare myself happy.
 So whenever I feel the need for something special for dinner, I go for the duck magret.
 I came across this duck breast by chance, one evening when I was shopping without any specific plans in mind.
-Most of the times, I’m very freestyle, allowing myself be inspired by whatever ingredients I stumble upon, and the moment I found this duck breast I knew right away it was going to be a special dinner – even if I there was no special occasion to celebrate.
+Most of the time, I’m very freestyle, allowing myself to be inspired by whatever ingredients I stumble upon, and the moment I found this duck breast I knew right away it was going to be a special dinner – even if there was no special occasion to celebrate.
 But perhaps the joy of life, I told myself, lies precisely in making every day a celebration.
 So that’s what I did.

-I found out about kumquats during a Summer holiday spent in Corfu Island.
-They where not in season when I was there, but I had the chance to buy so many other products based on kumquats and fell in love with their perfume.
+I found out about kumquats during a Summer holiday spent on Corfu Island.
+They were not in season when I was there, but I had the chance to buy so many other products based on kumquats and fell in love with their perfume.
 Time after, I did find them in Bucharest as well, courtesy of globalization, so when I brought home the duck breast, I immediately made the connection with the kumquats I had bought earlier.
 I quickly adapted the idea of a classic duck à l’orange to what I had in hand and I don’t know if it was my mood or the kumquats, but the plate that came out was one to remember.

 The recipe itself is not complicated at all, and I was happy this time I even managed to snap a few pictures of the dish before it quickly vanished.

-I used it to sauté the parboiled new potatoes while the duck breast went into the preheated oven (depending on the size, I let it sit there 6 to 8 minutes).
+I used it to sauté the parboiled new potatoes while the duck breast went into the preheated oven (depending on the size, I let it sit there for 6 to 8 minutes).
 Meanwhile, the sauce was also ready so there was nothing else to do except the final preparations, plating and serving.
-I bowed, I raised a glass of wine, I declared myself happy.
+I bowed, I raised a glass of wine, and I declared myself happy.